ccapndave/ember.hx/README.md

 # Code completion

 Since Haxe is strictly typed it means that IDEs can offer complete and accurate code completion.
-Major IDEs supporting Haxe include Textmate, IntelliJ IDEA, FDT, FlashDevelop, Notepad++.
+Most popular IDEs support Haxe, including Textmate, Sublime Text 2 and IntelliJ.
 For a list of IDEs with Haxe support, or plugins see [http://haxe.org/com/ide].

-# Compile time error checking

 # Why bother?